loopstick/Digital-Electronics-Spring-2017/README.md

 ###Week 4: Thursday, February 9, 2017
 - Review proposals
-- Hands-on activity:
+- Lecture/demonstration
 	- More ways to make sounds without Arduino
 		- Combining oscillators
 		- Amplifier circuit [schematic](images/lm386Amplifier_schem.png)
-		- Mixing signals
+		- Combining Arduino with other ICs
-			- analog switches
+			- e.g. using analog switches
 				[74HC4051](http://www.nxp.com/documents/data_sheet/74HC_HCT4051.pdf)
 		- Other 40106 [ideas](http://bleeplabs.com/rad-fi-analog/)
-	- Combining Arduino with other ICs
+- Hands-on activity:
+	- soldering
 - Homework:
 	- You may modify your proposal to make use of today's material
 	- Build a mock-up of a simplified version of your musical instrument